 The Supported Employment organisations across Wales are:

 - Agoriad Cyf, training and employment support (North Wales)

-- ELITE Supported Employment (South, Mid and West Wales)
+- ELITE Supported Employment, specialist supported employment provider (South, Mid and West Wales)

 - Engage to Change, employability project for young people aged 16 - 25 years old (across Wales)